expo/expo/docs/pages/versions/unversioned/sdk/location.md

 ![iOS Simulator location](/static/images/ios-simulator-location.png)

 ### Android Emulator
 Open Android Studio, and launch your AVD in the emulator.
-Then, on the options bar for your device, click the icon for "More" and navigate to the "Locations" tab.
+Then, on the options bar for your device, click the icon for "More" and navigate to the "Location" tab.

 ![iOS Simulator location](/static/images/ios-simulator-location.png)